9 tips on ElasticSearch configuration for high performance

-The Loggly service utilizes ElasticSearch as the search engine underneath a lot of our core functionality.
-As Jon Gifford explained in his recent post on ElasticSearch vs Solr, log management imposes some tough requirements on search technology.
+The Loggly service utilizes Elasticsearch (ES) as the search engine underneath a lot of our core functionality.
+As Jon Gifford explained in his recent post on Elasticsearch vs Solr, log management imposes some tough requirements on search technology.
 To boil it down, it must be able to:

 - Reliably perform near real-time indexing at huge scale – in our case, more than 100,000 log events per second